Understanding Service Level Agreements (SLAs) in Contract Management

 4. Contract Termination: For severe or persistent breaches of service level agreements, the customer may have the right to terminate the contract without penalty.
 This is often the last resort when other remedies have failed to rectify the situation or if the provider is unable to deliver the agreed level of service.

-5. Reperformance: In certain cases, the provider may be obligated to reperform the services until the agreed-upon service levels are met.
+5. Reperformance: In certain cases, the provider may have an obligation to reperform the services until meeting the agreed-upon service levels.

 6. Escalation and Review: If a certain number of breaches occur within a defined period, it may trigger a review of the service or an escalation within the provider’s organization to address the service failures.